There’s no need to buy how-to-cook-beans , when you can make them yourself. Here are key techniques so you always cook beans perfectly.

 Disregarding Flavor Enhancements

-Cooking beans doesn’t have to be bland. other flavor elements like onions, garlic, herbs, and spices can elevate the dish.
-However, add these enhancing ingredients towards the end of cooking so their flavors don’t dissipate.
+Cooking beans doesn’t have to mean boredom.
+Other flavor components, like onion and garlic and herbs and spices, do wonders to elevate the dish.
+But add these flavor-enhancing ingredients toward the end of cooking so their flavors won’t disperse.

 Failing to Store Properly